CodeURJC-DAW-2023-24/webapp04/README.md

 ## Implementation instructions

-For linux and Java version 17:
+For linux distributions and Java version 17:

 1. Clone the repository by typing in the command shell `git clone https://github.com/CodeURJC-DAW-2023-24/webapp04`
 2. Create a database in MySQL called *urjc_bank*